Drassil/git-wiki-theme/README.md

 **Done**! now wait that your page will be published and you're ready **_to wiki_**!

-For more installation options see the [Installation instructions](#installation-instructions)

 ## Features

 * Improvements in the **cooperative** aspect: forks, pull-requests and roles.